Program Guidelines - FY19

 - Current in its tax-exempt status under IRS Section 501(c)(3).

 Below are the criteria that review panels use to evaluate YouthReach proposals.
-Be sure to rely on them as you craft your complete application.
+The online application is now available.
+A complete application package includes:

 YouthReach proposals will be reviewed using the following criteria on a 100-point scale:

-- Application documents that the participants are at particular risk of not making a successful transition from adolescence to young adulthood because they face challenges such as violence in their homes or neighborhoods, poverty, immigration status, disability, or mental illness.
+- Application documents that the participants are at risk because they face challenges such as violence in their homes or neighborhoods, poverty, immigration status, disability, or mental illness.
 (New applicants should document the challenges and risk factors for intended participants.
-Returning applicants should document the challenges and risk factors for current participants.)
+Returning applicants should document the challenges and risk factors for current participants).

-- Beyond the proposed program, participants lack support and resources in their homes and communities; few other arts/humanities/science or social service resources are accessible to this target population.
+- Beyond the proposed program, participants lack support and resources in their homes and communities; few other arts/humanities/science resources are accessible to this target population.

 - The program is working to change the way the community views and thinks about vulnerable young people and the ability of the arts, humanities, and sciences to build a more positive and livable community.